wp-plugins/weatherzone/readme.txt

 Supports both weather forecast and current weather observations buttons.

-Requires no knowledge of JavaScript, and is compatible with both WordPress and WordPress MU (WPMU).
+Requires no knowledge of JavaScript, and is compatible with WordPress Multisite.

 To use this plugin, add a `[weatherzone]` shortcode to a page or text widget on your website: